alicefr/kubevirt-debug/wrap-gdb/README.md

 ## Run the VM to troubleshoot

-For this case, we add an annotation to leave the virt-launcher pod running
+For this example, we add an annotation to keep the virt-launcher pod running even if any errors occur:
 ```yaml
 metadata:
   annotations:
     kubevirt.io/keep-launcher-alive-after-failure: "true"
 ```

-Launch the VM:
+Then, we can launch the VM:
 ```bash
 $ kubectl apply -f debug-vmi.yaml
 virtualmachineinstance.kubevirt.io/vmi-debug-tools created